pssolanki111/polygon/.github/ISSUE_TEMPLATE/submitting-a-bug-issue.md

 Only if you have them and they add value to the report and make the issue easier to understand.

 **Environment Details:**
- - Operating System: eg Arch, Ubuntu, Window 10
+ - Operating System: e.g. Arch, Ubuntu, Window 10
  - Library Version [e.g. 1.0.1]
  - Any other tech env details you think might be relevant